-- The DSLs have overall responsibility for online safety but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSLs will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Great Chart Primary School uses a wide range of technology.
+- The DSLs have overall responsibility for online safety but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSLs will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate.

+- Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Great Chart Primary School uses a wide range of technology.
 This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - o All devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Great Chart Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2023 and EYFS 2021 the school has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+In accordance with KCSIE 2024 and EYFS 2021 the school has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community. - The school recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school/college community.
+However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns.